connorminney/Missing-Persons-Scraper/README.md

 # Missing-Persons-Scraper
-A script that uses to pull demographic information for victims in missing persons/cold cases from online databases.
+Make sure you have chromedriver installed!!!
+This is script that is used to pull demographic information for victims in missing persons/cold cases from online databases (namus.gov and projectcoldcase.org).
+The goal is to make this information more accessible for anyone with an interest in applying data analytics/science to identify trends and prevent future disappearances.